inh2102/scrape-parler-R/README.md

 ## Using Selenium

-This script relies on the usage of Selenium remote webdrivers. `scrape_parler` uses the `RSelenium` package, and it's easiest to use [Docker](https://www.docker.com/get-started) to handle remote drives on your machine.
+This script relies on the usage of Selenium remote webdrivers. `scrape_parler.R` uses the `RSelenium` package, and it's easiest to use [Docker](https://www.docker.com/get-started) to handle remote drives on your machine.
 Be sure to follow all of the installation instructions, and after you have opened the application, type the following into Terminal/Command Line:

 `docker pull selenium/standalone-firefox`.